CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/6_ExploreAKSHCI.md

 In a real scenario, using hardware you'd have to expose this service externally.
 Since we're using nested virtualization, please run this script that adds a NSG rule in the Host VM and applies NAT static mapping.

-1. Open powershell Console with pervillage from the Start Menu.
+1. Open powershell Console from the Start Menu.

 2. Run the below command to run the powershell script that is already created and download inside the VM.